nleach-test/cxone-plusplus-github-action/README.md

 This action internally uses the same Checkmarx One CLI as is used by the [Checkmarx AST GitHub Action](https://github.com/marketplace/actions/checkmarx-ast-github-action).
 There are a few significant differences with this action:

-* The workflow supports both PR decorations with scan summaries and Sarif file uploads to for use with GitHub security.
+* The workflow executes both PR decorations with scan summaries and Sarif file uploads to for use with GitHub CodeQL security.
-* Execution is performed in your build environment container created with the [Checkmarx Supply Chain Toolkit](https://github.com/checkmarx-ts/cx-supply-chain-toolkit).
+* Dependency resolution for supply chain scanning is performed in the code's build environment for the most accurate results.
-* Supply chain scanning is performed in the build environment container.
+* The code's build environment can be located in:
+  * A GitHub-hosted runner
+  * A self-hosted runner
+  * A container

+While you will get supply chain scan results using the [Checkmarx AST GitHub Action](https://github.com/marketplace/actions/checkmarx-ast-github-action), the dependency resolution is performed in a server-side build environment.
+The server-side build environment may not be sufficient for completely accurate supply chain scan results.

 # Quick Start